k-nrd/odin-faudio/README.md

 Bindings for the [FAudio](https://github.com/FNA-XNA/FAudio) library, a cross-platform, open-source implementation of the XAudio APIs.

-⚠️ **WARNING**: These bindings are mostly an AI-generated first attempt, so keep that in mind and create an issue if you encounter any problems!
+⚠️ **WARNING**: These bindings are mostly an AI-generated first attempt, so keep that in mind and create an issue if you encounter any problems.

 ## ✨ FAudio Features